maccth/bilbo/README.md

 Finally, the option `--debug` can be used to run either the REPL or the normal interpreter in debug mode.

-## Building from Source
+## Building and Running from Source
-To build from source, clone the repository and resolve [Paket](https://fsprojects.github.io/Paket/index.html) dependencies.
+To build or run from source, clone the repository and resolve [Paket](https://fsprojects.github.io/Paket/index.html) dependencies.

 To build and run the REPL:
 ```